zegami/zegami-python-sdk/README.md

 `zegami.token`.
 The next time you need to use ZegamiClient, you may call `zc = ZegamiClient()` with no arguments, and it will look for this stored token.

 ## Example Usage
-### Get the metadata and images associated with every dog of the 'beagle' class in a collection of dogs:
+### Get the metadata and images associated with every dog of the 'beagle' breed in a collection of dogs:
 ```
 zc = ZegamiClient()